-You can download desired code from github by using 'download zip' button.
-Both .zip and .tar.gz are suitable.
+You can download the desired code from GitHub by using the "Download ZIP" button.
+Both .zip and .tar.gz formats are suitable.

 wget -c https://github.com/manticoresoftware/manticoresearch/archive/refs/tags/3.6.0.tar.gz tar -zxf 3.6.0.tar.gz cd manticoresearch-3.6.0

 mkdir build && cd build cmake ..

-Cmake will investigate available features and configure the build according to them.
-By default all features are considered enabled, if they're available.
-Also script downloads and builds some external libraries assuming you want to use them.
-Implicitly you get support of maximal number of features.
+CMake will investigate available features and configure the build according to them.
+By default, all features are considered enabled if they are available.
+The script also downloads and builds some external libraries, assuming that you want to use them.
+Implicitly, you get support for the maximal number of features.

-Also, you can rule configuration explicitly, with flags and options.
-To demand feature
+You can also configure the build explicitly with flags and options.
+To enable feature

 -DFOO=1 to the CMake call.

 -DFOO=0.
 If not explicitly noted, enabling a feature that is not available((such as

-MS Windows build) will cause configuration to fail with error.
-Disabling of a feature, apart excluding it from the build, also disables its investigation on the system and disables the downloading/building of any related external libraries.
+WITH_GALERA on an MS Windows build)) will cause the configuration to fail with an error.
+Disabling a feature, apart from excluding it from the build, also disables its investigation on the system and disables the downloading/building of any related external libraries.

 - USE_SYSLOG - allows the use of

 syslogin query logging.

-- WITH_GALERA - support replication on search daemon.
-Support will be configured for the build.
-Also, sources of Galera library will be downloaded, built and final module will be included into distribution/installation.
-Usually it is safe if you build with galera, but not distribute the library itself (so, no galera module - no replication).
-But sometimes you may need to explicitly disable it.
-Say, if you want to build static binary which by desing can't load any libraries, so that even presence of call to 'dlopen' function inside daemon will cause link error.
+- WITH_GALERA -Enables support for replication on the search daemon.
+Support will be configured for the build, and the sources for the Galera library will be downloaded, built, and included in the distribution/installation.
+Usually, it is safe to build with Galera, but not distribute the library itself (so no Galera module, no replication).
+However, sometimes you may need to explicitly disable it, such as if you want to build a static binary that by design cannot load any libraries, so that even the presence of a call to the 'dlopen' function inside the daemon will cause a link error.

-- WITH_RE2_FORCE_STATIC - download sources of RE2, compile them and link with them statically, so that final binaries will not depend on the presence of a shared
+- WITH_RE2_FORCE_STATIC - Downloads the sources of RE2, compiles them, and links them statically, so that the final binaries will not depend on the presence of a shared

 RE2library in your system.

-- WITH_STEMMER - build with using Snowball stemming library.
+- WITH_STEMMER - Builds with the use of the Snowball stemming library.

 libstemmerlibrary in your system.